 3) what about the less famous animals?

-My favorite animal at Zoo Atlanta is Idgie the red panda.
-Despite her name, she is related to raccoons and not to giant pandas.
-In the wild, red pandas live between 8 and 10 years, but in zoos they can live to be in their late teens.
-I expect Idgie to live much longer than that because of her namesake.
+My favorite animal at Zoo Atlanta was the late Idgie the red panda.
+Despite her name, she was related to raccoons and not to giant pandas.
+In the wild, red pandas live between 8 and 10 years, but in zoos they can live to be in their teens, like Idgie did.

 Atlanta Walking Tour